theuserge/TheUserge.github.io/deployment.md

 To load these all Plugins you have to set the var value `"True"` while deploying userbot.
 Alphabets case must be or lower case.

+### 2. CUSTOM_PLUGINS_REPO

+Fork this [Repo](https://github.com/UsergeTeam/Custom-Plugins).
+Now just the add your's desired Custom plugins you want to install while starting the userge.
+Copy your repo link and use it as value of above var.
+This way you haven't need to fork and edit unofficial plugins repo anymore.

+### 3. ASSERT_SINGLE_INSTANCE

+This will assert that there is only one running Userge instance to prevent from AUTH_KEY_DUPLICATED error.

-### 2. WORKERS
+### 4. WORKERS

 Set the number of workers count you want, Defaults are currently depends on CPU Cores, Basically, It's the number of CPU Core.

-Leave it as default and the default value is 4.
+### 5. RSS_CHAT_ID

+Telegram chat id for post updates of rss feeds if you have added feed urls.

-### 3. G_DRIVE_CLIENT_ID & G_DRIVE_CLIENT_SECRET
+### 6. G_DRIVE_CLIENT_ID & G_DRIVE_CLIENT_SECRET

 **This Vars is used for Google Drive Feature.
 If you want to download or upload your files and document into Google Drive.
 You must set this var value.**